 In any case, we've included both terms that are known throughout the SEO community and more official Google terminology.

 With more than 450 SEO-related terms and definitions, this is the most extensive search engine optimization glossary you will find anywhere.

-Adding all of this SEO jargon in one place made this SEO terms dictionary absolutely huge, so if you’re looking for a specific phrase/term, use the Table of Contents below or Control+F on Windows or Command+F on Mac to find it throughout the content. 👍
+Adding all of these SEO definitions jargon in one place made this SEO terms dictionary absolutely huge, so if you’re looking for a specific phrase/term, use the Table of Contents below or Control+F on Windows or Command+F on Mac to find it throughout the content. 👍

 SEO Glossary Table of Contents:

 - What is Banner Blindness?